 - Emerging Issues Not all audit work can be planned one year in advance.
 Accordingly, a contingency of days has been built into the Plan to address issues that occur during the year which Audit need to be aware of and assess the risk implications for Derby City Council - Advice On an ad-hoc basis, Audit is called upon to provide risk and control advice on issues throughout Derby City Council.
 This consultancy work is a very important service and requests for Audit input are considered to be a good measure of the quality of the Audit service and of the satisfaction of our customers. - Investigations Internal Audit may be involved in the investigation of suspected internal fraud, theft or major irregularity (where there is some form of alleged financial irregularity, which may have resulted in financial loss to Derby City Council).
 Under the Code of Practice this is deemed a non-assurance function, and therefore such work will only be undertaken if the availability of resources allows it.
-The level of investigation work cannot easily be predicted, but given the level of coverage in recent years we would normally set the contingency of days to approx. 5% of days available.
-Unfortunately we no longer have sufficient resources available to set such a contingency.
+The level of investigation work cannot easily be predicted, but we would normally set the contingency of days to approx. 5% of days available.
+Unfortunately recent reductions to Derby City Council's Partnership contribution, means we no longer have sufficient resources available to set a suitable contingency.
 Accordingly we have allocated a nominal amount of days to undertake an initial assessment of any potential irregularities.
-Any necessary investigation time will need to be bought in on an 'as needs' basis.
+Any necessary investigation time will need to be bought in on an 'as needs' basis or accommodated by equivalent Plan reductions.

 - Follow-up Audits Internal Audit is committed towards ensuring that control improvements are achieved and all agreed actions are acted upon.
 To this end, audit time has been allocated to develop our system for ensuring that agreed actions to audit recommendations are implemented.
-We have developed a recommendation tracking database, which allows us to monitor, follow-up and report upon the status of all management's actions in respect of agreed audit recommendations. - Brought Forward Jobs A number of incomplete audits from the 2013/14 Plan will need to be concluded in 2014/15.
+We have developed a recommendation tracking database, which allows us to monitor, follow-up and report upon the status of all management's actions in respect of agreed audit recommendations. - Brought Forward Jobs A number of incomplete audits from the 2014/15 Plan will need to be concluded in 2015/16.
 It has been assumed that brought forward and carry forward figures will remain fairly consistent from year to year.
-As such, related days will no longer be included in the Plan.
+As such, related days are not included in the Plan.